Jet-environment interaction after delayed collapse in binary neutron star mergers: Physical Models and Numerical Setup

-We present three different simulations.
-In case A, in order to explore the scenario in which a BH-disk system powers an incipient jet, we manually induce the collapse of the NS remnant at $\approx\!25$\,ms after merger, employing the procedure introduced in \cite{Ciolfi2019}.
+We present four different simulations, i.e.~cases A-D. In case A, in order to explore the scenario in which a BH-disk system powers an incipient jet, we manually induce the collapse of the NS remnant at $\approx\!25$\,ms after merger, employing the procedure introduced in \cite{Ciolfi2019}.
 In case B, we consider the non-collapsing scenario.
-In both cases, evolved up to 75\,ms after merger, the finest grid spacing is set to $dx\!=\!177$\,m ($88.5$\,m in the extra level covering the BH in case A).
-Case C is a lower resolution version of case A, with finest spacing $dx\!=\!200$\,m ($100$\,m around the BH), evolved up to 100\,ms after merger.
+In both cases, the finest grid spacing is set to $dx\!=\!177$\,m ($88.5$\,m in the extra level covering the BH in case A).
+Case C is a lower resolution version of case A, with finest spacing $dx\!=\!200$\,m ($100$\,m around the BH).
+Case D is the same as case C except that the collapse is induced around 50\,ms after merger.
+All cases are evolved up to 75\,ms after merger, except for case C, reaching 160\,ms after merger.